chaohuang/mirror_mmetric/README.md

                                 buffers, use only for debug).

  pcc mode options:
       --singlePass              Force running a single pass, where the loop is over the original point cloud
-      --hausdorff           Send the Haursdorff metric as well --color               Check color distortion as well (default: true) --resolution arg      Amplitude of the geometric signal.
-Will be automatically set to diagonal of the models bounding box if value = 0 (default: 0.0)
-      --neighborsProc arg   0(undefined), 1(average), 2(weighted average)
+      --hausdorff               Send the Haursdorff metric as well --color                   Check color distortion as well (default: true)
+      --resolution arg          Amplitude of the geometric signal.
+Will be automatically set to diagonal of the models bounding box if value = 0 (default: 0.0) --neighborsProc arg       0(undefined), 1(average), 2(weighted average)
-                            3(min), 4(max) neighbors with same geometric distance (default: 1)
+                                3(min), 4(max) neighbors with same geometric
+                                distance (default: 1)
-      --dropDuplicates arg  0(detect), 1(drop), 2(average) subsequent points
+      --dropDuplicates arg      0(detect), 1(drop), 2(average) subsequent
-                            with same coordinates (default: 2)
+                                points with same coordinates (default: 2)
-      --bAverageNormals     false(use provided normals), true(average normal
+      --bAverageNormals         false(use provided normals), true(average
-                            based on neighbors with same geometric distance) (default: true)
+                                normal based on neighbors with same geometric distance) (default: true)
+      --normalCalcModificationEnable
+                                0: Calculate normal of cloudB from cloudA, 1:
+                                Use normal of cloudB(default). (default:
+                                true)

  pcqm mode options:
       --radiusCurvature arg     Set a radius for the construction of the